 |APIkit offers a new and improved way of building a REST API.
 Access the APIkit Documentation to learn how to build REST APIs in a few hours or days.|

-Further, Mule provides two HTTP components to facilitate working with calls over HTTP.
-Use the HTTP Response Builder to convert a message into a format consistent with HTTP responses; use the HTTP Static Resource Handler to easily serve up static content when called.
+Further, Mule provides an HTTP component to facilitate working with calls over HTTP.
+Use the HTTP Static Resource Handler to easily serve up static content when called.